|2022-2023 ICS3U-E Engineering Tasks|

 Attach your DER.docx to an email (from GMail) to ACESHandin@rsgc.on.ca with the Subject: Traffic Light, by the deadline.

+The CD4510 and CD4511 ICs are a terrific matched pair.
 The CD4511 BCD to Decimal 7-Segment Decoder is an integral component in last year's Counting Circuit project.
-The four inputs lines DCBA (8-4-2-1) were put through a combinational circuit that yielded seven outputs (abcdefg) that drove the common cathode 7-segment numeric display.
+The four inputs lines DCBA (8-4-2-1) were put through the internal combinational circuit that yielded seven outputs (abcdefg) that drove the common cathode 7-segment numeric display.
 A representation of the internal circuitry appears to the right (a similar schematic can be found in your DC Circuits Workbook).

 An additional combinational logic circuit for the hexadecimal digits A through F (10102-11112) has been prepared for you.
-Click to view the circuits and manually confirm one or more segments for a given set of inputs.
+Click to view the circuits and manually confirm, by hand, one or more segments for a given set of inputs.

 Finally, for the curious, the process by which combinational circuits producing a set of outputs can be determined for a given set of inputs involves a process developed in our Grade 12 ICS4U-E course.